galacean/galacean.github.io/docs/texture.en-US.md

 ## Texture properties

-After uploading the texture, we need to understand some of the basic properties of the texture:
+After uploading the texture, we need to understand some basic properties of the texture:

 | properties | value |
 | :-- | :-- |